msfreemind/bump-square/README.md

 ## Game Rendering

-The ball and game tiles are rendered to the Canvas every 4 or 8 milliseconds, depending on the level.
+The ball and game tiles are rendered to the Canvas every 4 or 8 milliseconds, depending on the level:

 ```javascript
 drawBall(pos, color, radius) {